fscorrupt/awesome-stars/README.md

 ## JavaScript

-- [OhMyGuus/I-Dont-Care-About-Cookies](https://github.com/OhMyGuus/I-Dont-Care-About-Cookies) - Debloated fork of the extension "I don't care about cookies" (WIP)
+- [OhMyGuus/I-Dont-Care-About-Cookies](https://github.com/OhMyGuus/I-Dont-Care-About-Cookies) - Debloated fork of the extension "I don't care about cookies"
 - [eraseyourknees/msdl](https://github.com/eraseyourknees/msdl) - Microsoft Software Download Listing
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [plankanban/planka](https://github.com/plankanban/planka) - The realtime kanban board for workgroups built with React and Redux.